AG Bell College Scholarship Program

 Formula for calculating the PTA: On the unaided audiogram, look at the results for the better hearing ear at 500, 1000 and 2000 Hz and add those three numbers together, then divide that total by three.
 The result is the Pure Tone Average.
 To be eligible for this program, the applicant’s PTA must be 60 or greater.

-- Applicant must be enrolled in or have applied to a 4-year mainstream and accredited college or university as a full-time student working to complete a bachelor’s or graduate degree.
-This means that, for the 2015-2016 academic year, the applicant must be a fulltime undergraduate or graduate student pursuing a bachelor’s, master’s or doctorate degree at a mainstream college or university.
-Applicants who are or will be attending a community college offering an associate’s degree (2-year) do not meet this criterion.
+- Applicant must be enrolled in or have applied to a four-year mainstream accredited college or university as a full-time student working to complete a bachelor’s or graduate degree.
+This means that, for the academic year beginning in the fall, the applicant must be a full-time undergraduate or graduate student pursuing a bachelor’s, master’s or doctorate degree at a mainstream college or university.
+Applicants who are or will be attending a community college offering an associate’s degree (two-year) do not meet this criterion.

 - Applicants in the United States must have a minimum cumulative un-weighted GPA of 3.25 on a 4.0 scale (equivalent minimums: 4.06 on a 5.0 scale or 81.25 on a scale of 100).
 For high school seniors, this is a cumulative GPA for grades 9-11 and the first semester of grade 12.
 For college freshman, this is cumulative GPA for grades 9-12 and the first semester of college.
 For college sophomores or higher including graduate students, it is the cumulative GPA on college transcripts for all semesters completed.